terrelsa13/MUMC/README.md

 #
 # User Conditional (X): Specify how monitored users must have the media item blacktagged.
 #   all - Every monitored user must have the media item blacktagged
-#   any - One or more monitored users must have the media item blacktagged
+#   any - N/A; Tags apply to all users
 #
 # Played Conditional (Y): Specify how monitored users must meet played_filter_*.
 #   all - Every monitored user must meet the played_filter_*